Carey-AWS/aws-sdk-java/README.md

 * [SDK Blog][blog]
 * [Getting Help](#getting-help)

-Note: A version 2.x of the SDK is available, see the [AWS SDK for Java 2.x](#AWS-SDK-for-Java-2.x) section for more information.
+Note: The latest version of the AWS SDK for Java is version 2 (v2).
+For more information about v2, see the [AWS SDK for Java v2](#AWS-SDK-for-Java-v2) section below.

 ## Release Notes ##